 Exit strategy: At the MSI you can catch the 10 express bus back to downtown.
 Just make sure it’s running.
 This is a seasonal bus that only runs in the summer and has limited daytime hours.
 CTA You can also take the Metra Electric train at 56th Street (station is called 55th-56th-57th Street) or 59th Street.
 Both stations are west of the MSI.
 Trains run every half hour.
 The Metra Electric train will take you back to the Loop at either Van Buren Street or Millennium Station which is located inside the Prudential Building located at 130 E. Randolph.

 Museum of Science and Industry, 5700 S Lake Shore Dr., 773-684-1414 is located at the north end of Jackson Park.
-The park offers three harbors, 63rd St. Beach, basketball/tennis courts, multi-purpose fields, golf course, golf driving range and an artificial turf field.
+Jackson Park totals 542.89 acres.
+The park offers three harbors, 63rd St. Beach, basketball/tennis courts, multi-purpose fields, a golf course, golf driving range and an artificial turf field.
+Green features of the park include Wooded Island – which includes the Japanese styled Garden of the Phoenix.
+Bobolink Meadows, and a vegetable and flower garden.
+Jackson Park is the future home of the Obama Presidential Center.

 The area surrounding Jackson Park is Woodlawn.
-I would not venture outside of the park except to ride into Hyde Park at 51st (Hyde Park Boulevard), 53rd Street, 57th Street and 59th Streets (Midway Plaisance).
+You can ride into Hyde Park at 51st (Hyde Park Boulevard), 53rd Street, 57th Street and 59th Streets (Midway Plaisance).
 Hyde Park is a beautiful area with tree lined streets, historic homes, and gothic and modern University of Chicago buildings.

 The trail extends past the MSI to 79st Street.Map

-- 63rd Street Beach, 6300 S Lake Shore Dr, Lake Shore Drive and Hayes Drive, (312) 742-5121.
-This beach has a beach house, restrooms, sports equipment for rent and three food concession options The Leaf Bar & Grill, Gussie’s, and Leave with a Smile (no websites).
-A spray pool play area is located in the west courtyard of the beach house, and there is play equipment right on the sand in front of the beach house.
+- 63rd Street Beach, 6300 S Lake Shore Dr, Lake Shore Dr and Hayes Dr, (312) 742-5121.
+This beach has a beach house, restrooms, sports equipment for rent and three food concessions The Leaf Bar & Grill, Gussie’s, and Leave with a Smile (no websites).
+A spray pool area and the play equipment are located at the beach house.

 - Rainbow Beach, 3111 E 77th St, 79th Street and South Shore,(312) 745-1479.
 This beach has a beach house, restrooms, free wifi, a playground, and food concession Lamont Puckett (no website).
-Rainbow Beach and Park totals 60.98 acres and features a gymnasium, fitness center and multipurpose rooms, handball courts, and one of the oldest community gardens in Chicago.
-A natural area located at the northeast end of the beach includes 9.18 acres of dune habitat.
+This beach is 60.98 acres and includes 9.18 acres of dune habitat.
+It has a gym, fitness center, handball courts, and one of the oldest community gardens in Chicago.

 - Calumet Beach, 9801 S Avenue G, 100th Street and Avenue G,(312) 747-6039.
 This beach has a beach house, restrooms, and three food options Concession Salgado, La Chapparitta, and Lucy’s Concessions(no websites).